Deploy an operational AI model

 The original MNIST dataset consists of small, 28 x 28 pixel images of handwritten numbers that are annotated with a label indicating the correct number.

-Design a straightforward deep learning network for the MNIST dataset
+Design a deep learning network with the wizard

 Click Run in the top right corner to start the training.